 If I can improve my life using this method, then so can you.
 Using this structure to eliminate your bad habits will increase your success and replace your bad habits with more positive ones.

-Bad habits such as drinking alcohol, smoking and snacking too much trigger the release of dopamine, a feel-good chemical in the brain.1 Although you might not like the end result, they give you a positive outcome in the moment.
-This is pure psychology.
+Bad habits, such as drinking alcohol, smoking, and snacking too much, trigger the release of dopamine, a feel-good chemical in the brain.
+Although you might not like the end result, they give you a positive outcome in the moment.

-It’s important to identify what is triggering you to continually act out your bad habit.
+When learning how to break bad habits, It’s important to identify what is triggering you to continually act out your habit.
 This isn’t always an easy step because our habits have been built up over a long period of time.

 If you need help in identifying your triggers, here’s a list of common bad habits and their triggers: 13 Bad Habits You Need to Quit Right Away